ijpatricio/blipper/README.md

 # Blipper

-Blipper starts with desire to be able to tinker with agentic coding, while on the go, on my own terms!
+Blipper starts with the desire to be able to tinker with agentic coding, while on the go.

+Not only on the go, but on a real system, with freedom and flexibility!
- I'll in a browser, be it the mobile, or maybe at the desk as well, as I desire :)
+Interact in a browser, mobile, or at the desk as well, ofc.

 - Remotely: I don't want things connecting to my computer, having to have it on, etc.
 - Async: I want to give a task, be able to leave and catch up later, to continue from there.